-Companies and governmental decision makers who are not environmentally conscious will hopefully wake up and realize that sustainable tourism is the way ahead.
+Companies and governmental decision-makers who are not environmentally conscious will hopefully wake up and realize that sustainable tourism is the way ahead.

-Therefore choose to stay at an accommodation that stimulates community participation and well-fare or stay at one of the Eco-lodges.
+Therefore choose to stay at accommodation that stimulates community participation and well-fare or stay at one of the Eco-lodges.
 We are not saying you have to stay your entire holiday at one of these places to be eco-friendly but if you just book at least a couple of nights of your holiday at one of them, not only will it be fun for you but it will stimulate other developers to think before building another big unsustainable resort.

 Yes, it is nice to have a private car and driver all to yourself for a day trip.
-However this is causing massive traffic jams and pollution on the island.
+However, this is causing massive traffic jams and pollution on the island.
 We do recommend touring around but if you have the chance why not leave the car behind and go on an organized group tour?

-Tours such as downhill mountain biking, wild water rafting and canyoning will take you along the beautiful landscape of Bali and even pass traditional villages.
+Tours such as downhill mountain biking, wild water rafting, and canyoning will take you along the beautiful landscape of Bali and even pass traditional villages.
 You will see many highlights in one day.
 Or better yet, have a look at JED, the Village Ecotourism Network.
 They organize trips to local villages with local guides.
-All tours are created and managed by the community and all profits go straight to the village developement and conservation.
+All tours are created and managed by the community and all profits go straight to the village development and conservation.

 Same story with water.
 Go for the local brands such as Aqua instead of Evian and Perrier, for obvious reasons.